Cataño, Puerto Rico: Symbols

 The municipio has an official flag and coat of arms.

 Flag

 The flag consists of nine horizontal stripes: four blue stripes and five white stripes (substituting for the silver color on the coat of arms).
 A white and green band traverses diagonally the drape in all its extension, from the upper hoist to the lower fly.

 The green color represents the palm trees that are also present in the coat of arms.
-The flag was officially adopted during José Alvarez Brunet tenure as mayor on September 5, 1974.
+The flag was officially adopted during José Alvarez Brunet's tenure as mayor on September 5, 1974.

 Coat of arms

 The coat of arms of Cataño consists of nine horizontal stripes of same the width: four blue and five silver.
 The colors of the coat and the flag represent the coat of arms of the family of Don Hernando de Cataño, an Hidalgo to whom the town owes its name.
 The color silver represents nobility and the color blue was used by hidalgos on their armories.
 It symbolizes royalty and serenity.

 On top of the coat of arms, there's a crown with three towers distinct of others coat of arms.
 The coat itself is surrounded by two green palm trees, an allusion to one of the original names of the town: Hato de las Palmas de Cataño.